First things first, however.

-If you are in the market for an air compressor, do not spend a lot of time examining the huge variety and styles of compressors available to you if you first don't know the answers to the following questions:
+If you are in the market for an air compressor, spending time examining the huge variety and styles of compressors may not be productive if you do not know the answers to the following questions:

 Having the answers to these questions up front will help narrow the range of air compressors you need to look at.